Here's what's new with Samsung's Galaxy SmartTag 2

 Samsung released the first Galaxy SmartTag back in January 2021, while a subsequent upgrade in the form of the Galaxy SmartTag+ came in April of the same year.

-More than two years down the line, there’s finally a new Galaxy smart tracker, and it’s called the Samsung Galaxy SmartTag 2.
+More than two years down the line, there’s finally a new Galaxy smart tracker, the Samsung Galaxy SmartTag 2.

 The new tracker offers several improvements over its predecessors, including a new ‘Lost Mode.’

 The feature essentially allows users to input a message with their contact information, which can be accessed when someone scans the SmartTag 2.
 According to Samsung, Lost Mode works with any mobile device with an NFC reader and web browser, though it’s not clear how someone would scan a tag if they found one.
-The press release indicates the use of NFC, while another release received by MobileSyrup mentions the use of a QR code — MobileSyrup has reached out to Samsung for clarification.
+The press release indicates the use of NFC, while another release received by MobileSyrup mentions the use of a QR cod (we’ve reached out to Samsung for clarification)

 The new tracker also has a ‘Compass View,’ which makes it easy to find the lost tag by following on-screen arrows that point toward and show the distance between you and your Galaxy SmartTag 2.
 This feature uses ultra-wideband (UWB) and will be available on any UWB-equipped Galaxy smartphone, like the Galaxy Note 20 Ultra, S21+ and S21 Ultra, S22+ and S22 Ultra, S23+ and S23 Ultra, Galaxy Z Fold 2, Galaxy Z Fold 3, Galaxy Z Fold 4 and the Galaxy Z Fold 5.